expressjs/expressjs.com/en/guide/using-template-engines.md

 * `views`, the directory where the template files are located.
 Eg: `app.set('views', './views')`.
 This defaults to the `views` directory in the application root directory.
 * `view engine`, the template engine to use.
-For example, to use the Jade template engine: `app.set('view engine', 'jade')`.
+For example, to use the Pug template engine: `app.set('view engine', 'pug')`.

-Then install the corresponding template engine npm package; for example to install Jade:
+Then install the corresponding template engine npm package; for example to install Pug:

 <pre><code class="language-sh" translate="no">
-$ npm install jade --save
+$ npm install pug --save
 </code></pre>

 <div class="doc-box doc-notice" markdown="1">
-Express-compliant template engines such as Jade export a function named `__express(filePath, options, callback)`, which is called by the `res.render()` function to render the template code.
+Express-compliant template engines such as Pug export a function named `__express(filePath, options, callback)`, which is called by the `res.render()` function to render the template code.

 Some template engines do not follow this convention.
 The [Consolidate.js](https://www.npmjs.org/package/consolidate)